-A career change, bereavement, change in relationship status or parenthood are all life events which could impact non-teacher FTBs and cause a transition into 'vulnerable' status, as a result of impacts on their financial and emotional wellbeing.
-In particular, parenthood leading to the need for familial support or expensive paid for childcare could cause a large financial strain.
+A bereavement, change in relationship status or parenthood are all life events which could push borrowers into a 'vulnerable' status due to impacts on their financial and emotional wellbeing.
+In particular borrowers without an extended network of familial support may be at increased risk of financial difficulty if they become parents.